jperradin/nexus/docs/api_reference.md

 ### Settings

-Composite settings class aggregating general, lattice, clustering, and analysis settings.
+Composite configuration object for the entire analysis pipeline.
+Aggregates general, lattice, clustering, and analysis sub-settings into a single object.
+Constructed via ``SettingsBuilder`` which validates constraints between fields.

 #### Attributes